stepanataccolade/docsv2/sources/pipelines/resources/params.md

         secure: <encrypted value>  			#optional
 ```

 * `name` should be an easy to remember text string.
 This will appear in the visualization of this resource in the SPOG view and the list of resources in the Pipelines `Resources` tab.
 It is also used to refer to this resource in the jobs yml.
+If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

-* `type` is always set to params
+* `type` is always set to 'params'.

 * The version -> params section includes the key value pairs that are set as environment variables when the application or service starts in the target environment.
 	* Include at least one key value pair under params